 Among children aged 6 months through 8 years old, however, the vaccine's effectiveness is 59 percent, the CDC says.

 It's also worked better against other types of flu.
 It's 42 percent effective against the influenza B viruses, which are also circulating, the researchers said.
 Cases from that type of virus, which generally causes less severe illness, are on the rise.

-Two types of flu viruses, A and B, infect humans, and there are many strains of each.
+There are many strains of the two types of flu viruses, A and B, that infect humans.
 In order to have flu shots ready for flu season, experts have to decide, months in advance, which strains to include in the vaccine.
 Because strains can change quickly, the vaccine is not always a good match.